Sitemap Event Validation

 - Event Validation Using Chrome Browser Developer Tools

-The Sitemap JS tab where you enter your Sitemap JavaScript has a built-in code validator that flags the presence of JavaScript syntax errors, as highlighted in the following figure.
+On the Sitemap JS tab, where you enter your Sitemap JavaScript, a built-in code validator identifies JavaScript syntax errors, as shown in this image.

 The Logs tab provides messages related to the JavaScript code errors flagged by the Sitemap JS code editor.
 However, it’s advisable to use a more robust JavaScript validation tool to investigate JavaScript syntax issues and code execution errors flagged in the Sitemap JS code editor.